xmusphlkg/CNIDS/Report/information/Human infection with H7N9 virus.md

-Human infection with the H7N9 virus is a relatively new and emerging respiratory illness that was first identified in China in 2013.
-It is a subtype of avian influenza A virus and primarily affects poultry, but can also infect humans.
-Understanding the epidemiology of H7N9 virus is crucial to prevent and control its spread.

-Global Prevalence:
+The H7N9 virus is a strain of avian influenza A virus that has the capability to infect humans and cause severe respiratory illness.
+It was initially discovered in March 2013 in China.
+The primary mode of transmission of the virus is from birds, particularly poultry, to humans through direct contact or exposure to contaminated environments, such as live poultry markets.
+Although rare, there have been cases of human-to-human transmission, but it is not believed to be sustained or efficient.

+Epidemiology:
-Since its discovery in 2013, H7N9 virus has predominantly been reported in China.
-The majority of cases have occurred in eastern China, particularly in the provinces of Zhejiang, Guangdong, Jiangsu, and Shanghai.
-However, sporadic cases or small outbreaks have also been reported in other countries, including Hong Kong, Taiwan, Malaysia, and Canada, although these cases were mostly linked to travel from affected areas in China.
+- Global prevalence: The H7N9 virus has mainly affected individuals in China.
+Sporadic cases have been reported in other countries, such as Vietnam, Malaysia, and Canada, due to travel or close contact with infected individuals.

-Transmission Routes:
-The primary mode of transmission of the H7N9 virus is through contact with infected poultry or their environments, such as live poultry markets.
-Direct contact with infected birds, their secretions (such as saliva, nasal discharge, and feces), or contaminated surfaces can lead to human infection.
-Limited human-to-human transmission has been reported, but it is not believed to be sustained or efficient.
+- Transmission routes: The primary route of transmission is through direct contact with infected birds or their secretions, such as respiratory droplets or feces.
+Limited human-to-human transmission has been observed, particularly among close household contacts.

-Affected Populations:
-H7N9 virus infection predominantly affects individuals who have close contact with live poultry, such as poultry farmers, market workers, and consumers.
-It also disproportionately affects older adults, particularly those with underlying medical conditions.
-Children and younger adults have also been infected, but to a lesser extent.

-Key Statistics:
+- Affected populations: Most cases of H7N9 have occurred in adults aged 30 to 79 years, although cases have been reported in all age groups, including children.
-Since its emergence in 2013, there have been multiple waves of H7N9 virus infections in China.
-As of September 2021, a total of 1,568 laboratory-confirmed cases and 615 deaths have been reported.
-The case fatality rate is approximately 40%, indicating the severity of the disease.
-The number of cases has significantly decreased since 2017 due to various control measures implemented by the Chinese government, including poultry market closures and enhanced surveillance.
+- Key statistics: As of 2021, there have been over 1,500 confirmed cases of H7N9 virus infection in humans, with a case fatality rate of approximately 40%.
+However, the number of cases has significantly decreased since the initial outbreaks in 2013 and 2017.

-Historical Context and Discovery:
+Historical context and discovery:
-H7N9 virus was first identified in China in March 2013 when several cases of severe respiratory illness with an unknown cause were reported.
-Initial investigations revealed a novel avian influenza A virus with a combination of genetic material from bird flu viruses found in ducks and chickens.
-It was subsequently named H7N9.
-The virus was traced back to live poultry markets, where infected birds were commonly found.
+- The H7N9 virus was first identified in March 2013 when a cluster of severe respiratory illness cases with a high fatality rate occurred in eastern China.
+It was discovered through routine surveillance of influenza-like illness cases.

-Major Risk Factors for Transmission:
-The major risk factors associated with H7N9 virus transmission include direct or close contact with infected poultry or their environments, such as visiting live poultry markets or handling sick birds.
-Occupational exposure, such as working in the poultry industry, also poses a significant risk.
-Additionally, individuals with weakened immune systems or underlying medical conditions are more susceptible to severe illness if infected.
+- The initial cases were linked to live poultry markets, indicating that the virus was transmitted from birds to humans.
+Further investigations revealed that the virus had undergone genetic reassortment, acquiring certain genetic characteristics from bird flu viruses.

+Risk factors associated with transmission:
+- Direct or close contact with infected live poultry or environments contaminated with bird droppings.
+- Occupational exposure in the poultry industry or live poultry markets.
+- Consumption of undercooked poultry products or exposure to contaminated surfaces during food preparation.

-Impact on Different Regions and Populations:
+Impact on regions and populations:
-The impact of H7N9 virus has been primarily concentrated in China, with sporadic cases reported in other countries.
-Within China, the prevalence rates and affected demographics have varied across different regions and over time.
-The eastern provinces of Zhejiang, Guangdong, Jiangsu, and Shanghai have consistently reported the highest number of cases.
-Older adults and individuals with underlying health conditions have been more severely affected by the virus.

-In conclusion, the epidemiology of H7N9 virus highlights its primarily avian origin and its ability to infect humans.
-The virus is predominantly transmitted through contact with infected poultry and their environments, and human-to-human transmission is limited.
-The impact of H7N9 virus has been most significant in China, with variations in prevalence rates and affected demographics across different regions.
-Effective surveillance, control measures, and public health interventions are crucial to prevent and manage the spread of this emerging respiratory illness.
+- China has been the country most affected by the H7N9 virus, with periodic waves of outbreaks since 2013.
+The impact on other regions has been limited, primarily through imported cases or limited human-to-human transmission events.
+- Prevalence rates have fluctuated over time, with peaks during the initial outbreaks in 2013 and 2017.
+Control measures, such as the closure of live poultry markets and culling of infected birds, have contributed to a decrease in the number of cases.
+- The impact on specific populations has been more significant in individuals with underlying health conditions, the elderly, and those with occupational exposure to poultry.

+In conclusion, H7N9 virus infection in humans has primarily been observed in China, with sporadic cases reported in other countries.
+The main transmission route is through contact with infected birds, and although limited, human-to-human transmission poses a potential risk.
+Risk factors include close contact with live poultry and consumption of undercooked poultry products.
+The impact of the H7N9 virus on different regions and populations has varied, with China experiencing the highest number of cases and certain demographics being more susceptible to severe illness.
+Control measures have contributed to the reduction in the number of cases, but ongoing surveillance and preventive measures are essential.